 First, we have to define what means power output or simply power….not that it matters because torque is the king…but it is commonly used.
 The real power is what can be used under full load over extended periods of time.
 If you understand this simple concept, you realise your beloved engine is already pushed to the limits !!!

-Of course there is also other forms or purposes of engine calibration such as dunning, traffic-light-racing or sprints where only first 10 seconds of maximum power output matters.
+Of course there is also other forms or purposes of engine calibration such as duning, traffic-light-racing or sprints where only first 10 seconds of maximum power output matters.
 We at HR focus on real power and our strategy is similar to rally where transient response matters more than maximum power at high revs…where would you use it in real life anyway?

 I know only one hill-climb in Alps where can I keep 4-5th gear at full load and don’t break law.
 Boy, my engine is cooking even with factory calibration 😉 With traditional chiptuning knowledge, I kill turbo in less than 20k km as I have successfully proven in past 😀